JMU-CS/c-test-framework/README.md

 When the script is run, it copies all of the student submissions along with testing files into subfolders in `RESULTS`.
-It then builds and runs all tests on all submissions.
-The results are printed to standard output, which we usually redirect to a file for further processing (our post-processing scripts are too institution-specific to be of use to anyone else and so we are not distributing them here).
+It then builds and runs all tests on all submissions, printing a summary of the results to standard output.

 ### Docker containers